sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">You can control your phone’s location settings at Settings → Privacy → Location Services.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">You can control your phone’s location settings at Settings → Privacy → Location Services.
 You can turn Location Services on either during the initial Setup Assistant process or later via the Location Services screen.
 After this, you will be able to control which individual apps and system services have access to your location data.</span>
 		       </div>
 		     </div>